IncognitoForza/infosecForm/README.md

-# Preventions are done on web.php, User.php in Middleware, leading to UserController in app
+# Preventions are done on web.php, User.php in Middleware, leading to UserController in app PS: Uses laravel